…vessels to be quarantined for 14 days before birthing in Delta seaports

 It can also spread through coughing and sneezing by a carrier; the droplets can fall on the mouths and noses of people around, or possibly inhaled.

-The best way to prevent this virus is to avoid being exposed to it.
+“How to Protect Yourself The best way to prevent this virus is to avoid being exposed to it.
 Avoid close contact with people who are sick or appear to be sick.
-Practice social distancing; avoid handshakes and hugs.
+Practise social distancing; avoid handshakes and hugs.
 Maintain about five feet distance when talking with people.

 “Wash your hands thoroughly with soap and water for 20 seconds after you leave the office, workshop, market, bus/taxi, motor parks, and public gathering of any sort.
 Do the same after blowing your nose, coughing or sneezing.